 In simple terms, it’s just an LLM that can use tools.
 A language model in itself can’t do much, but can enable tools to do a specific task.
 Think of it like an agent that can go fetch data or browse the web, simple enough.

-You can think of a single agent as a highly skilled expert who can work independently within their area of expertise, learning from experience, and getting better over time.
+You can think of a single agent system as a highly skilled expert who can work independently within their area of expertise, learning from experience, and getting better over time.

 So, what are multi agent systems?